3) The State of the Dead

 Decades after David’s death, and already after Jesus’s resurrection, Peter declares: “David did not ascend to the heavens.”
 If anyone deserved to go immediately to heaven, it would be David — the man after God’s own heart, author of so many Psalms.
 But he has not yet ascended; he is awaiting resurrection.

-“If for four thousand years the righteous had gone directly to Heaven at death, how could Paul have said that if there is no resurrection, ‘then also those who have fallen asleep in Christ are lost’?” — Ellen G. White, The Great Controversy, p.
-546
+“If for four thousand years the righteous had gone directly to heaven at death, how could Paul have said that if there is no resurrection, ‘then they also which are fallen asleep in Christ are perished’?” — Ellen G. White, The Great Controversy, p.
+546, par.
+3.

 What the Dead Do NOT Do